2022 Minnesota Senate election

 The 2022 Minnesota Senate election was held in the U.S. state of Minnesota on November 8, 2022, to elect members of the Senate of the 93rd Minnesota Legislature.
 A primary election was held in several districts on August 9, 2022.
-The election coincided with the election of the other house of the Legislature, the Minnesota House of Representatives, and other elections.
-The Minnesota Democratic–Farmer–Labor Party retook control of the Senate from the Minnesota Republican Party, in addition to retaining the Governorship, Secretary of State, and Attorney General, giving the DFL undivided control of government for the first time since 2014.
+The election coincided with the election of the other house of the Legislature, the Minnesota House of Representatives, and all other statewide elections.

+Democrats (DFL) gained two seats, giving them a majority of 34 out of 67 seats and winning control of the chamber for the first time since 2012.
+Simultaneously with Democrats retaining control of the state house, and Governor Tim Walz winning re-election, the DFL won a trifecta in the state for the first time since 2012.

 Background

 The last election in 2020 resulted in the Republican Party of Minnesota retaining a majority of seats, after winning a majority from the Minnesota Democratic–Farmer–Labor Party (DFL) only four years earlier in the previous election in 2016.
-Control of the Senate has alternated between the Republicans and the DFL every election since 2010.
+Control of the Senate had alternated between the Republicans and the DFL in every election since 2010.
 All-Republican control of the Legislature ended when the DFL won a majority in the House in 2018.

 Electoral system

-The 67 members of the Senate will be elected from single-member districts via first-past-the-post voting for four-year terms.
-Contested nominations of recognized major parties (DFL, Grassroots-Legalize Cannabis, Legal Marijuana Now, and Republican) for each district will be determined by an open primary election.
-Minor party candidates will be nominated by petition.
-Write-in candidates must file a request with the Secretary of State's office for votes for them to be counted.
-Candidates for the state Senate in 2022 were required to file to run between May 17, 2022 and May 31, 2022.
+The 67 members of the Senate were elected from single-member districts via first-past-the-post voting for four-year terms.
+Contested nominations of recognized major parties (DFL, Grassroots–Legalize Cannabis, Legal Marijuana Now, and Republican) for each district were determined by an open primary election.
+Minor party candidates were to be nominated by petition.
+Write-in candidates had to file a request with the Secretary of State's office for votes for them to be counted.
+Candidates for the state Senate in 2022 were required to file to run between May 17, 2022, and May 31, 2022.